 Discretionary Leave (DL) applies in both asylum and non-asylum cases applying from within the UK.
-DL cannot be applied for from abroad.
+DL cannot be applied for abroad.
 It is intended to cover exceptional and compassionate circumstances and, as such, should be used sparingly.
-DL is granted outside the Immigration Rules in accordance with Home Office policy set out in their instruction.
-It must not be granted where a person qualifies for asylum or humanitarian protection (HP) or for family or private life reasons.
+DL is granted outside the Immigration Rules in accordance with the Home Office policy set out in their instruction.
+It must not be granted where a person qualifies for asylum or humanitarian protection (HP) or other family or private life reasons.

 The Immigration Rules are designed to cover the vast majority of circumstances in which migrants will be granted leave because they are entitled to remain in the UK.
-However, there are a small number of Home Office policies that recognise there may be individuals who do not meet the requirements of the Immigration Rules, but there are nonetheless exceptional and/or compassionate reasons for allowing them to remain here.
+However, there are a small number of Home Office policies that recognize there may be individuals who do not meet the requirements of the Immigration Rules, but there are nonetheless exceptional and/or compassionate reasons for allowing them to remain here.
 There is a separate policy on when to grant leave to remain outside the rules for Article 8 reasons based on exceptional circumstances for those who fail to meet the family and private life Immigration Rules.

 Although several concessions outside the rules have been closed and others have been brought inside the rules, most notably as part of the Points Based System, a small number of concessions continue to exist.
 The circumstances in which someone may be granted leave for exceptional (non-family or private life) reasons are covered by the discretionary leave policy.

-Discretionary Leave was introduced alongside HP in April 2003 to replace exceptional leave to remain (ELR) and was initially used to grant leave for Article 8 reasons where removal would breach our obligations under Article 8 of the European Convention on Human Rights (ECHR).
+Discretionary Leave was introduced alongside HP in April 2003 to replace Exceptional Leave to Remain (ELR) and was initially used to grant leave for Article 8 reasons where removal would breach our obligations under Article 8 of the European Convention on Human Rights (ECHR).
 However, following the implementation of the family and private life rules on 9 July 2012, Discretionary Leave should no longer be granted where the requirements of those rules in Appendix FM or paragraphs 276ADE(1) to 276CE are met or where LOTR should be granted for Article 8 reasons.
 Transitional arrangements apply to those granted Discretionary Leave for Article 8 reasons before 9 July 2012.

 Discretionary Leave (DL) must not be granted where an individual qualifies for leave under the Immigration Rules or for Leave outside the Rules (LOTR) for Article 8 reasons.
 It only applies to those who provide evidence of exceptional compassionate circumstances or there are other compelling reasons to grant leave on a discretionary basis.

-Discretionary Leave should not be granted where another EU Member State (or Iceland, Norway, Switzerland or Liechtenstein) has accepted responsibility for an asylum claim under the Dublin arrangements or where an individual is otherwise removable on third country grounds.
+Discretionary Leave should not be granted where another EU Member State (or Iceland, Norway, Switzerland, or Liechtenstein) has accepted responsibility for an asylum claim under the Dublin arrangements or where an individual is otherwise removable on third country grounds.
 Discretionary Leave should not normally be granted to EEA nationals (or their family members) where they have free movement rights under EU law.
 It is not possible to cover all the circumstances in which Discretionary Leave may be appropriate because this depends on the totality of evidence available in individual cases but the following broad categories may apply.